MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/apply-rules-to-workflow-states.md

 > [!div class="mx-imgBorder"]
 > ![User Story, workflow states](media/customize-workflow/user-story-states-renamed.png)

 Without any restrictions, users can move from one State to any other State, both forward and backward within the sequence.
-To support a more controlled workflow, the business group decided to institute rules that would support the following forward state transitions;
+To support a more controlled workflow, the business group decided to institute rules that would support the following forward and reverse state transitions.

 - *Proposed* can only move to *Research* and *Cut*
 - *Research* can only move to *Design* and *Cut*
-- *Design* can only move to *Approved* and *Cut*
+- *Design* can only move to *Research*, *Approved*, and *Cut*
-- *Approved* can only move to *Active* and *Cut* ; can only move to Active after *Approved By* field has been filled in by an authorized approver and *Acceptance Criteria* is filled in
+- *Approved* can only move to *Design*, *Active*, and *Cut*
 - *Active* can only move to *In Review*
-- *In Review* can only move to *Closed* or *Cut*.

-And, rules to support the following backward or reverse transitions:

-- *Approved* can only move to *Design*, and *Approved By* field is cleared
-- *In Review* can only move to *Active* (Additional work found)
+- *In Review* can only move to *Active* (Additional work found), *Closed* or *Cut*
-- *Closed* can only move to *Proposed* (Additional work found)
+- *Closed* can move to *Research*, *Design*, *Active*, *In Review* (Allows for cases where user closed the work item in error)
 - *Cut* can only move to *Proposed*.

+> [!NOTE]
+> When restricting state transitions, consider those cases where a user moves a state in error.
+You want users to be able to recover gracefully.

+Additionally, the business group wants to apply rules for required fields:

+- Require the *Approved By* field be filled in when the State moves from Approved to Active
+- Only allow users who belong to the Authorized Approvers group to fill in the *Approved By* field
+- Clear the *Approved By* field when the State moves to *Cut*
+- Require the *Acceptance Criteria* is filled in when the State moves to *Active*

-To implement the above restrictions, a custom *Approved By* identity field is added, an *Authorized Approvers* security group is defined, and the following ten rules are defined:
+To implement the above restrictions, the process administrator adds a custom *Approved By* identity field, an *Authorized Approvers* security group, and the following eleven rules.

 ---